 MMTCE is administered to all incoming Master’s students during Orientation Week in the Fall semester, and the week before the start of classes in the Spring semester.
 Exact dates and times are communicated via email.

-All Master of Music students must pass the exam before enrolling in graduate courses offered by the Music Theory Department.
-It is also strongly recommended that Graduate Diploma students take the exam; while they are not required to take theory classes at NEC, they need to pass the exam or get the instructor's consent in order to enroll in graduate theory classes.
+All Master of Music (MM) students must pass the exam before enrolling in graduate courses offered by the Music Theory Department.
+It is also strongly recommended that Graduate Diploma students take the exam; while they are not required to take theory classes at NEC, they need to pass the exam or get the instructor's consent to enroll in graduate theory classes.

-Music Theory Department
+The Music Theory Faculty

 This section of the exam contains several subsections: